 Theodore Roosevelt’s remarkable journey during the Spanish-American War of 1898 exemplifies his fearless and adventurous spirit.
 Fueled by his desire for hands-on involvement in the conflict, he made a pivotal decision to resign from his position as Assistant Secretary of the Navy.
 Instead, he sought to lead the “Rough Riders,” a volunteer cavalry unit composed of diverse individuals from various backgrounds and regions.
 This decision was emblematic of Roosevelt’s courage and his determination to contribute to the war effort in a meaningful way.

 The Rough Riders’ moment of glory came during the Battle of San Juan Hill in Cuba, where their valor and resolute leadership under Roosevelt’s command played a crucial role in the American victory.
 This engagement catapulted Roosevelt to national hero status, as he became renowned for his fearless charge up San Juan Hill.
-This significant military achievement would later become a defining episode in his political career, bolstering his reputation as a charismatic and fearless leader, ultimately propelling him to the presidency and marking the start of his remarkable legacy in American history.
+This significant military achievement became a defining moment in his political career, boosting his reputation as a charismatic and fearless leader.
+It ultimately propelled him to the presidency and marked the beginning of his remarkable legacy in American history.

 Theodore Roosevelt’s political journey continued to ascend as he transitioned from his role as a war hero to the Governorship of New York.
 Elected in 1898, he quickly made a name for himself as a progressive leader, enacting various reforms and earning a reputation as a champion of the people.
 His progressive policies and his unwavering commitment to social and economic justice propelled him into the national spotlight.